spyeyeapp/test-repo/README.md

 ## Get the app

-> [!WARNING]
-> Not on Google Play.
-SpyEye is only distributed from this repo and the website below — anywhere else, don't trust it.
+Not on Google Play, and SpyEye isn't distributed anywhere else — if you find it somewhere other than this repo or the website, don't trust it.

+- **Requires:** Android 12 or later
 - **[Latest release](https://github.com/spyeyeapp/spyeye-android/releases/latest)** (GitHub)
 - Or from [SpyEye website](https://spyeye.app)

-> [!TIP]
+> [!IMPORTANT]
 > Each release includes a SHA-256 checksum — verify the APK against it before installing.
-[How to check a checksum](#).

-> [!IMPORTANT]
-> SpyEye is early beta.
-Test it in a calm moment so you know how it behaves — don't find out for the first time during an actual confrontation.

 ## Bugs and ideas